-During the 90-minute TeleECHO™ sessions, participants will hear an 18-minute didactic on a mental health topic facilitated by a Hub Specialist, followed by two Case Presentations (de-identified) from our Learning Partners.
+During the TeleECHO™ sessions, participants will hear an 18-minute didactic on a mental health topic facilitated by a Hub Specialist, followed by de-identified case presentations from our Learning Partners.
 All didactic presentations will be recorded, archived and posted online for you and your colleagues to refer to in the future.
 We have designed this TeleECHO® clinic session around case-based learning allowing for interaction and sharing of ideas, building upon knowledge from one another.
 We know when you finish each session, you will have a better understanding of specific topics related to CYMH.

 After each clinic, we will provide a summary of case suggestions so the case presenter can immediately share it with their patient, and to the other participants for future reference.
 As a Learning Partner, you will have access to expert support both during the TeleECHO™ clinic sessions and after-hours if you have a specific and/or emergency CYMH cases.

 Primary Care Providers are invited to participate in these free

 TeleECHO™ clinic sessions.
 As an added bonus, Continued Professional Development (CPD)/Continuing Medical Education (CME)

 credits are given to participants who attend.
 We are accredited

 by both the Royal College of Physicians and Surgeons and the College of Family Physicians of Canada (CFPC).